 10. Starting All Over

 What to do: Take your time!
 Don’t rush from one place to another.
-Some of us need more time to acclimatize, get into a routine where you are able to work and make new friends.
-Co-working and co-living places are a great starting point to meet many like-minded people who are also able to give you plenty of tips and help you getting started again.
+Some of us need more time to acclimatize and get into a routine where we are able to work and make new friends.
+Co-working and co-living places are a great starting point to meet many like-minded people who are also able to give you plenty of tips and help you get started again.

-Find out while many digital nomad live minimalist lifestyle.
+Find out how many digital nomads live a minimalist lifestyle.

 12. Daily Challenges

 Although the traveling part sounds amazing, there are also many challenges this lifestyle brings.
 How about food poisoning or language barriers?
 Stolen passports or missed flights?
 There are many small struggles you will experience as a digital nomad.
 These things can be very frustrating, time-consuming, or expensive.